 Even though we assumed in this paper that both $\Psi$ and $Z$ are stationary, it is enough if only one of them is stationary so that the random shift strategies are legitimate -- the stationary object is shifted while the non-stationary one is kept fixed.

-The presented simulation study suggests that Pearson or Kendall's correlation coefficients is more robust with respect to possible dependence between points and marks or covariate than the sample covariance.
-Therefore we recommend using Pearson or Kendall's correlation coefficient when the independence of two random fields is tested, even though \cite{MrkvickaEtAl2020} considered the sample covariance only.
+The presented simulation experiments suggest that Pearson or Kendall's correlation coefficients are more robust with respect to possible dependence between points and marks or covariate than the sample covariance.
+Therefore, we recommend using Pearson or Kendall's correlation coefficient when the independence of two random fields is tested, even though \cite{MrkvickaEtAl2020} considered the sample covariance only.
 The preferential sampling issues may appear in the geostatistical problems, and \cite{MrkvickaEtAl2020} did not consider the robustness with respect to preferential sampling in their study.